 ls -la

-Or open it in the Finder on macOS:
+Or open it in Finder on macOS:

 open ~/shares/server

-Convenient options
+Useful options

 # Use a different SSH port